gerp-project/.github/profile/README.md

 For the Microsoft 2022 Hackathon we decided to create GERP to solve this problem.

-gerp uses a single template repo to synchronize repository templates via batch Pull Requests.
+GERP uses a single template repo to synchronize repository templates via batch Pull Requests.

 ## Getting started :rocket: